MahdiAjam/algorithm/README.md

+# algorithm
-"# Some basic and essential algorithm"
+Some basic and essential algorithm